Cray-HPE/docs-csm/operations/rack_resiliency/Kyverno_Policy.md

   validationFailureAction: Audit
   ...
 ```
+**Note:**
+The **exclude** section of the policy shown in the above example is present when the policy is applied initially using Helm.
+Later, if [Rack Resiliency is enabled](Enabling_Rack_Resiliency.md), the **exclude** section is patched and removed from the policy
+at the end of the Helm upgrade(using a post upgrade hook).

 ## How the policy works

 ### 1. Restart critical services

-During Deployment of the Rack Resiliency Service, the critical services which are either
+At the end of CSM upgrade from 1.6.x to 1.7.0, the critical services which are either Deployments or StatefulSets are restarted based on whether Rack Resiliency
-Deployments or StatefulSets are restarted.
-During restart the policy is implemented by
-the Kyverno policy engine.
+is enabled and `Kyverno` policy is applied.
+During restart the policy is implemented by the Kyverno policy engine.

+During fresh install of CSM 1.7.0, at the end of [configure administrative access procedure](../../install/configure_administrative_access.md#configure-administrative-access), the critical services should be manually restarted using the [steps mentioned here] (../../install/configure_administrative_access.md#9-restart-rack-resiliency-critical-services).
+Similar to upgrade, the critical services are restarted only when Rack Resiliency is enabled and `Kyverno` policy is applied.

 ### 2. Add topology constraints